 The challenge with these devices is to keep them charged when on the road in the absence of mains electricity.
 Starting your trip with a fully charged power bank will give you a head start, but once on the road they will need recharging.

 While on the road, some portable power banks can be charged with a compatible solar panel.
-Others can really only be charged from your car battery, larger power banks, auxiliary / deep cycle batteries or mains electricity.
+Others can really only be charged from your car battery, larger battery chargers, auxiliary / deep cycle batteries or mains electricity.

 To be of any real use at the campsite for charging lights and smaller devices, you should look at power banks with a battery capacity of at least 20,000 mAh, and have two to three of them on hand.